lenapuletic/react-kanban/README.md

 - **Complex State Management:** Used Zustand to manage a flat data structure of columns and tasks.
 - **Modern Drag-and-Drop:** Implemented `@dnd-kit` Context API, Sensors, and DragOverlay for a buttery-smooth user experience.
 - **Data Persistence:** Utilized Zustand's middleware to persist the board state to the browser's local storage.
-- **Component Architecture:** Built clean, isolated, and highly reusable functional components using custom hooks.
+- **Component Architecture:** Split the UI into focused presentational components, with drag-and-drop orchestration and layout wiring in `App.tsx` and persisted board data in a Zustand store (`boardStore`).